-Examine the gear teeth, shaft bore, and gear shafts for signs of excessive wear, scoring, or other damage.
-If there is no evidence of damage to the gearing, recoat the teeth and shaft bores of all gears with a heavy layer of Fiske Lubriplate GR-132 or equivalent (GR-132 is an extreme pressure grease with polymer additives).
+If there is no evidence of damage to the gearing, recoat the teeth and shaft bores of all gears with a heavy layer of Fiske Lubriplate GR-132 or equivalent (GR-132 is an E.P. grease with polymer additives).
 The ball bearing on the output shaft and crown gear shaft have double grease seals and require no maintenance for the life of the bearings.
-Inspect all other grease seals and replace any that show wear.
-Reassemble the actuator, referencing the table on page 6 for appropriate bolt torques.
+Inspect all grease seals and replace any that show wear.
+Replace the gear module assembly.